 This DPA shall not replace any comparable or additional rights relating to Processing of Customer Data contained in the Agreement.

-“Authorized Affiliate” means any of Customer’s Affiliate(s) that (a) is permitted to use the Services pursuant to the Agreement between Customer and Syncron, but has not signed its own Agreement or purchase order with Syncron and is not a “Customer” as defined under the Agreement, and (b) is subject to the data protection laws and regulations of the European Union, the European Economic Area and/or their member states and/or the United Kingdom.
+“Authorized Affiliate” means any of Customer’s Affiliate(s) that (a) is permitted to use the Services pursuant to the Agreement between Customer and Syncron, but has not signed its own Agreement or purchase order with Syncron and is not a “Customer” as defined under the Agreement.

 “Customer Data” means what is defined in the Agreement as “Customer Data”, which may include Personal Data.